3 injured in fire that destroyed Nebraska fertilizer plant

-HASTINGS, Neb. — Crews have contained a large fire at a Nebraska fertilizer plant that injured three people and destroyed the plant.
+HASTINGS, Neb. — A large fire at a Nebraska fertilizer plant injured three truck drivers sleeping in the parking lot and destroyed the unoccupied factory, officials said Friday.

 The fire was reported about 11:30 p.m.
-Thursday at the Cooperative Producers Inc. dry fertilizer plant in Hastings and was contained just before 4 a.m.
+Thursday at the Cooperative Producers Inc. dry fertilizer plant in Hastings.
+Crews worked most of the night and contained just before 4 a.m.
 Friday.

 The blaze forced authorities to close U.S. Highway 6 for several hours.
-A release from the Adams County Emergency Management office says railroad tracks just north of the plant also were closed for a time but have since reopened.
+A release from the Adams County Emergency Management office says railroad tracks just north of the plant also were closed for a time before being reopened.

-The Hastings Tribune reports that three semitrailer drivers who had been sleeping in their vehicles parked at the plant were injured.
-They were treated and released from a local hospital.
+Fire Chief Bob Hansen said no one was in the building when the fire happened.
+The injured semitrailer drivers were treated and released from a hospital, the Hastings Tribune reported.
+No firefighters were injured.

+Hansen said the plant was already fully engulfed in flames when firefighters arrived.
+Three other departments from nearby towns were called in to help fight the huge blaze.

 The CPI plant opened last year with plans for storage capacity of 42,000 tons of product.